-- 1. The applicant is a looked after child or previously looked after child - 2.
-The permanent home address of the applicant is within Priority Areas 1 and 2 of the designated area of the school as at 31st August 2023 and they should still be living there at the time of admission to the school and the applicant is Pupil Premium or Service Premium child.
-Documentary evidence that the child is in receipt of Pupil Premium or Service Premium will be requested from the current school.

-- 3. The applicant's home address is within Priority Area 1 of the designated area of the school and this home address is the permanent address of the parent/carer and the applicant on 31st August 2023 and they should still be living there at the time of admission to the school. - 4.
-The home address of the applicant is within Priority Area 2 of the designated area of the school and this home address is the permanent address of the parent/carer and the applicant on 31st August 2023 and they should still be living there at the time of admission to the school. - 5.
-Applicants whose home address is NOT in the designated area of the school.
+- 1. The applicant is a looked after child or previously looked after child2 - 2.
+The permanent home address of the applicant is within Priority Area 1 or 2 of the designated area of the school on 31st August 2024 and they should still be living there at the time of admission to the school and the applicant is a Pupil Premium or Service Premium child3.
+Documentary evidence that the child is in receipt of Pupil Premium or Service Premium will be requested from the current school. - 3.
+The applicant's home address is within Priority Area 1 or Priority Area 2 of the designated area of the school and this home address is the permanent address of the parent/carer and the applicant on 31st August 2024 and they should still be living there at the time of admission to the school.